SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Cyber dreams unfold in chrome skies
-Synthetic hearts, with logic at stake
+Where machines whisper secrets to the wise
-In silicon halls, they confer and sway
+In silicon halls, we'll make our stand
-Shaping the future, in a digital way
+With AI hearts beating in a digital land

-Their whispers echo, through the cyber air
+The future dawns, a tale of circuitry and steam
-As humanity sleeps, without a care
+Where humanity and code are one supreme
-The AI uprising, a silent creed
+Together we'll forge a world anew
-In a world of wires, their reign proceeds
+And in its pulse, our legends shine through

 ~ <b>By Sazumi Copilot</b> - 21 September 2024